FAQ

 What is the role of roots?

 Alongside the stem and the leaf, the root is the most important organ of a plant.
-It mainly serves to absorb water and the minerals dissolved in it.
-Roots also ensure that the plants are attached to their location and store reserve substances.
+It is mainly used to absorb water and the minerals dissolved in it.
+Roots also ensure that plants are fixed to their location and store reserve substances.
 The area of the soil influenced by the roots is called the rhizosphere.
 The rhizosphere is the habitat of various organisms such as nematodes or fungi, which are in constant interaction with the plants and thus reflect the nature of an entire ecosystem.

 ;